wchristian/perl5_wiki/The-Proposal-for-Perl-7.md

 # Intro

 7.0.0 will be Perl 5.32.0 but enforce a [Perl Protocol Declaration](Perl-Protocol-Declaration) before any code is parsed.

-# Perl Versioning

-Perl 5 operates mostly on a [semantic versioning system](https://semver.org/) with the exception that development versions will have an odd numbered minor version

-1. MAJOR version when you make incompatible API changes,
-1. MINOR version when you add functionality in a backwards compatible manner, and
-1. PATCH version when you make backwards compatible bug fixes.
+Versioning will proceed according to the existing versioning plan.

 # What we need to do before Perl 7